99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 serverless query service to analyze data stored in S3, SQL to query files.
 Commonly used with QuickSight for reporting / dashboard, used for business intelligence,
 analysis, report, ecc...
 Exam if analyzing data in s3 using serverless SQL, use Athena.
 You can improve its performance using a columnar data for cost-saving, compress data for small retrieval, partition datasets for data you check often.
 Federated query: you can query data not only on S3, but from anywhere and different types, by using an AWS Lambda.
+S3 Select: you can use simple structured query language (SQL) statements to filter the contents of Amazon S3 objects and retrieve just the SUBSETS of data that you need

 Amazon Managed Streaming for Apache Kafka (MSK):
 Alternative for kinesis.